Scott Jordan, Yoshimichi Nakatsuka, Ercan Ozturk, Andrew Paverd, Gene Tsudik

 Our extensive measurements show that our proof-of-concept implementation outperforms the state-of-the-art system and is comparable with modern video hosting websites that do not provide such provenance info.

-Source Code: TBD
+Source Code: Github

 Yoshimichi Nakatsuka, Ercan Ozturk, Andrew Paverd, and Gene Tsudik